RAYEN: Imposition of Hard Convex Constraints on Neural Networks: Acknowledgment

 \section{Acknowledgment}

-The authors would like to thank Victor Klemm and Dr.~Kasra Khosoussi for helpful insights and discussions.
-Research supported in part by the Air Force Office of Scientific Research MURI FA9550-19-1-0386. \selectlanguage{english} \selectlanguage{american}
+The authors would like to thank Dr.~Kasra Khosoussi for helpful insights and discussions.
+Research supported in part by the Air Force Office of Scientific Research MURI FA9550-19-1-0386 and the NCCR automation.